A review on ranking problems in statistical learning: Supervised ranking problems (instance ranking)

-A suitable loss function for the localized ranking problem was proposed in \cite{clem08b}, too.
-In our notation, it is given by In the second summand, $n_-$ indicates the number of negatives, so the quotient is just an estimation for $P(Y=-1)$.
-Note that \cite{clem08b} introduced this loss for binary-valued responses. \cite{TWphd} propose to set $n_-:=(n-K)$ for continuously-valued responses since localizing artificially labels the top $K$ instances as class 1 objects, hence we get $(n-K)$ negatives.
+A suitable loss function for the localized instance ranking problem was proposed in \cite{clem08b}, too.
+In our notation, it is given by In the first summand, $n_-$ indicates the number of negatives, so the quotient is just an estimate for $P(Y=-1)$.
+Note that \cite{clem08b} introduced this loss for binary-valued responses.
+We propose to set $n_-:=(n-K)$ for continuously-valued responses since localizing artificially labels the top $K$ instances as class 1 objects, hence we get $(n-K)$ negatives.
 Again, the second summand may be rewritten as As the weak ranking loss, this loss is not $[0,1]-$standardized.
-Taking a closer look on it, the maximal achievable loss given a fixed $K$ is so a standardized version, provided in \cite{TWphd}, is simply \
+Taking a closer look on it, the maximal achievable loss given a fixed $K$ is so a standardized version is simply

-\begin{rem} Note that even in the case $K=\frac{n}{2}$ for even $n$, the localized ranking loss cannot take the value one as mentioned in \cite{TWphd}.
-This is true since \end{rem} \
+\begin{rem} Note that even in the case $K=\frac{n}{2}$ for even $n$, the localized ranking loss cannot take the value one.
+This is true since \end{rem}

-A simple example for clarification is given below in example \ref{ranklossex} which we borrow from \cite{TWphd}.
-We insist to once more take a look on the U-statistics that arise for the hard and the localized ranking problem. \cite{clem08} already mentioned that these pair-wise loss functions can be generalized to loss functions with $m$ input arguments.
-This leads to U-statistics of order $m$.
-But if the whole permutations that represent the ordering of the response values should be compared at once (i.e., $m=n$), then this again boils down to a U-statistic of order 2.
-Let and let $\pi$, $\hat \pi \in \Perm(1:n)$ be the true resp. the estimated permutation, then the empirical hard ranking loss can be equivalently written as \